open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-`MetricProducer` implementations SHOULD allow providing a [MetricFilter](#metricfilter), whose result determines if a data point be returned in the result of `Collect` operation.
+`MetricProducer` implementations SHOULD allow providing a [MetricFilter](#metricfilter), whose result determines if a data point be returned in the result of `Produce` operation.

 A `MetricProducer` SHOULD allow changing the [MetricFilter](#metricfilter), which will be used in subsequent `Produce` operations.